Why Is My Cat Vomiting? When Do You Need To Start Worrying, And What Can You Do?

-As cats lick themselves they swallow fallen hair, dead cells and tiny debris all the time.
-The hair builds up in their stomachs and it comes natural to the kitty to vomit in order to get rid of it, because it can’t digest it.
+As cats lick themselves they swallow fallen hair, dead cells, and tiny debris all the time.
+The hair builds up in a cat’s stomach and she will vomit to get rid of it because her system can’t digest it.

-Toy pieces and other types of foreign bodies can also induce vomiting.
+Toy pieces and other types of foreign bodies can also cause intestinal obstruction and induce vomiting.